laurentperrinet/laurentperrinet.github.io/content/event/2022-03-22-siam-is-22/index.md

 - Evidence for the Intrinsically Nonlinear Nature of Receptive Fields in Vision *Marcelo Bertalmío*
 - ChebLieNet: Invariant Spectral Graph Nns Turned Equivariant by Sub-Riemannian Geometry on Lie Groups *Erik Bekkers*
 - Deep Predictive Coding for More Robust and Human-Like Vision *Rufin VanRullen*
-- Statistics of the Sparse Representations of Natural Images *Hugo Ladret and Laurent Perrinet* More on https://meetings.siam.org/sess/dsp_programsess.cfm?sessioncode=73028
+- Statistics of the sparse representations of natural images *Hugo Ladret and Laurent U Perrinet* More on https://meetings.siam.org/sess/dsp_programsess.cfm?sessioncode=73028